xDBML in 5 minutes

 Where to go from here

-- Read the v0.1 specification for the full language reference.
+- Read the v0.3 specification for the full language reference.

-- Browse the examples — real schemas covering e-commerce, healthcare, IoT, financial services, event-driven systems, and graph models.
+- Browse the examples -- real schemas covering e-commerce, healthcare, IoT, financial services, social graphs, and a relational blog.

-xDBML is a draft v0.1 standard, stewarded by Hackolade pending governance evolution.
+xDBML is a draft v0.3 standard, stewarded by Hackolade pending governance evolution.
 The grammar is finalized; the ecosystem is being built.
 Feedback from real-world use is what will shape v1.0.